technovangelist/katacoda-scenarios/monitorworkloads/monitorapplication/step1-configreview.md

 We have updated the configuration of all the components of our app to be in line with what we did in the previous lab.
-So let's just do a quick review of that.
-And then we will update the Real User Monitoring ID's to ensure that data is showing up in our account correctly.
+So let's just do a quick review of that, then we will update the Real User Monitoring ID's to ensure that data is showing up in our account correctly.

 1. Now lets take a look at what is in the config files.
 In the IDE tab, navigate to **deploy/datadog** and open **helm-values.yaml**.
 This is the values file for the Datadog Helm chart.
 If the IDE is already open you can click this link to open the file: `deploy/datadog/helm-values.yaml`{{open}}
 2. You can see around line 204, **logs** are **enabled** and we have **containerCollectAll** set to **true**.
 These means that all the logs that Kubernetes knows about are going to be collected.
 Below, you will see how we can also collect file-based logs.